delaneyseligmann/delaneyseligmann.github.io/_projects/t-clausen-project/index.md

 <br>
 While my partners focused on CAD models for 3D printing, I worked with stress equations and evaluated the limitations of Lagrange's original determination of the cylinder as the strongest column.
 The Clausen column was determined to be 33% stronger than the cylindrical column.

-{% include image-gallery.html images="clausencolumn.png" height="400" %}
-{% include image-gallery.html images="clauseninstron.png" height="400" %}
+{% include image-gallery.html images="clausencolumn.png, clauseninstron.png" height="400" %}

 To test this computation, we used 3D-printed columns and a 500N Instron.
 My partners led the testing endeavor while I processed the Instron data in MATLAB.
 We found the Clausen column was approximately 17% stronger than the cylindrical column but less rotation-resistant.
 <br>